Tata Teleservices: History

 On 9 October 2017 Tata Teleservices announced it is preparing an exit plan for most of its 5,000-odd employees, which includes a notice of three to six months, severance packages for those willing to leave earlier, a voluntary retirement scheme (VRS) for elders, while transferring only a small part of its employees to other group companies.

 On 12 October 2017, Bharti Airtel announced that it would acquire the consumer mobile businesses of Tata Teleservices Ltd (TTSL) and Tata Teleservices Maharastra Ltd (TTML) in a debt-free cash-free deal.
 The deal will essentially be free for Airtel which will only incur TTSL's unpaid spectrum payment liability.
 TTSL will continue to operate its enterprise, fixed line and broadband businesses and its stake in tower company Viom Networks.
 The deal received approval from the Competition Commission of India (CCI) in mid-November 2017.
 On 29 August 2018, Bharti Airtel, got its shareholders approval for the merger proposal with Tata Teleservices.

 On 17 January 2019 NCLT Delhi gave final approval merger between Tata Docomo and Airtel.
 Department of Telecom (DoT), and Competition Commission of India (CCI) gave green signals for merger deal between Bharti Airtel and Tata Teleservices.
 The consumer mobile businesses of Tata Docomo, Tata Teleservices (TTSL) and Tata Teleservices Maharashtra Limited (TTML) have been merged into Bharti Airtel from 1 July 2019.

+Product

+According to The Economic Times report In 2018, Tata Tele Business Services introduced VPN solutions intended for small and medium-sized enterprises (SMEs).

+In 2019, Tata Tele Business Services introduced SmartOffice.
+In 2021, amidst the pandemic, Tata Tele Business Services launched Smartflo, a cloud communication suite.